mkohler/cython_swig/README.rst

     The problem is...memory management.
 Python's is automatic.
 C's is manual.

-    And that may sound academic, until you start thinking about what you like to do with strings: split them, combine them, pass them around to your friends, copy them.
+    And that may sound academic, until you start thinking about what you like to do with strings: split them, combine them, copy them, pass them around to your friends.

     And while you're having all that fun, who's keeping track of the memory you're using?